influxdata/docs-v2/content/influxdb/v2.0/reference/flux/language/lexical-elements.md

 A _regular expression literal_ represents a regular expression pattern, enclosed in forward slashes.
 Within the forward slashes, any unicode character may appear except for an unescaped forward slash.
-The ` \x` hex byte value representation from string literals may also be present.
+The `\x` hex byte value representation from string literals may also be present.

 Regular expression literals support only the following escape sequences: